klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

 be useful in AI applications.

-AMD only really started in GPU compute architectures towards late 2018 (with basically a first product just to try the software stack) and it architecture for compute and rendering GPUs have been diverging from the start.
+AMD only really started in GPU compute architectures towards late 2018 (with basically a first product just to try the software stack) and its architectures for compute and rendering GPUs have been diverging from the start.
 AMD's rendering GPUs use the RDNA architecture of which the first iteration launched in 2019 and the third iteration was launched by the end of 2022, while the compute GPUs use the CDNA architecture which is a descendant of the VEGA architecture with a relatively different structure of the compute units.
-The CDNA GPUs also lack the ray tracing units of RDNA2/3.
-The texture units and raster engine also are missing.
+The CDNA GPUs also lack the ray tracing units of RDNA2/3, and the texture units and raster engine that are needed in rendering GPUs.

 It is to be expected that compute and render GPUs will only diverge more over time as it is increasingly impossible to build hardware that does both well and is still cost-effective for a large enough market.